What Is Hashimoto’s Thyroiditis? Symptoms, Treatment and Diet Explained

 Can You Prevent Hashimoto’s?

-So if you know about all of the risk factors, triggers, and causes of Hashimoto’s, is it possible to prevent it, even if you have many of the uncontrollable factors (like genetics or viral exposure), or you aren’t willing to forego having a baby just to avoid possibly developing a thyroid disease?
+Now you know about all of the risk factors, triggers and causes of Hashimoto’s.
+But is it possible to prevent it, even if you have many of the uncontrollable factors, or you aren’t willing to forego having a baby just to avoid possibly developing a thyroid disease?

-The answer is, technically, no—there is no known way to absolutely prevent Hashimoto’s.
-However, if you’re aware of symptoms, family history, and risk factors, you can get a much faster diagnosis and actually stop the progression of the disease before the thyroid is damaged.
-The only way this can happen is with proactive testing (i.e. testing antibodies to determine if they’re a factor before the symptoms become chronic) and a preventive lifestyle.
+The answer is, technically, no —there is no known way to absolutely prevent Hashimoto’s.
+However, if you’re aware of symptoms, family history and risk factors, you can get a much faster diagnosis and actually stop the progression of the disease before the thyroid is damaged.
+The only way this can happen is with proactive testing, like testing antibodies to determine if they’re a factor before the symptoms become chronic, and a preventive lifestyle.

 Testing for Hashimoto’s

-The only way to diagnose Hashimoto’s is by a series of blood tests.
+The only way to diagnose Hashimoto’s is by a series of blood tests (5).
 Most doctors will only run TSH, which stands for thyroid stimulating hormone.
-Unfortunately, this is not even a thyroid hormone, but is produced by the pituitary gland in the brain to tell the thyroid to make more hormone.
-The assumption is that if your TSH is high, meaning that your brain is shouting louder and louder at your thyroid to do its job, that there must be a problem with the thyroid.
+Unfortunately, this is not even a thyroid hormone, but is produced by the pituitary gland in the brain to tell the thyroid to make more hormones (6).
+The assumption is that if your TSH is high, meaning that your brain is shouting louder and louder at your thyroid to do its job, there must be a problem with the thyroid.

-This, however, is where things get complicated.
+This is where things get complicated.
 While that can be true, there may be other factors at play.
 The thyroid may in fact not be producing the right levels of thyroid hormone because it is under attack from the immune system.
-The only way to deduce this is to test for thyroid antibodies—thyroid peroxidase antibody and thyroglobulin antibody.
+The only way to deduce this is to test for thyroid antibodies — thyroid peroxidase antibody and thyroglobulin antibody.

-TSH is also a faulty barometer for thyroid health because, as I already said, it’s not even produced by the thyroid.
+TSH is also a faulty barometer for thyroid health because, as previously mentioned, it’s not even produced by the thyroid.
 In a small number of cases, the thyroid is fine, but there’s a pituitary communication problem.
 In this case, medicating with thyroid hormone would be a poor move.
 In patients already on thyroid medication, TSH is a terrible way to monitor medication dosing, but that’s how most practitioners do it.